sourcegraph/sourcegraph-public-snapshot/doc/campaigns/how-tos/creating_changesets_per_project_in_monorepos.md

 ## Overview

-Large repositories often contain multiple projects.

-It often makes sense to run the campaign spec [`steps`][steps] in them separately and create one changeset per project.
+Large repositories often contain multiple projects and it can make sense to run the campaign spec [`steps`][steps] separately in each project and create one changeset per project.

 That can be done by using [`workspaces`][workspaces] in the campaign specs in two steps:

 1. Define the project locations with the `workspaces` property
 2. Produce unique `changesetTemplate.branch` names